xxfoundation/elixxir-xx-messenger-iOS/readme.md

 - Build number: Σ commits (Check App/set_build_number.sh)

 ## How to setup
+1) Clone the project
+2) Add a Google-Service.plist file to `client-ios/Resources`
-Clone the project and run.
+3) Paste the certificate content to `Sources/Integration/Resources/cert_mainnet` and run.

 If you'd like to run the project without using the xx network, run the `Mock` scheme.
 Otherwise, run the `Release` scheme.
 Since the project is written in Swift 5.0, it requires Xcode 10.2 minimum.

 ## Dependencies
 - App features and external dependencies are defined on `Package.swift`